RANK #306 / 1001 NAT · POP 73,464

 Life in Lewis and Clark County blends a connection to history with access to natural amenities.
 The public schools in Lewis and Clark County are rated above average.
 The economy has seen job growth since 2020, with government, finance, and professional and technical services among the higher-paying industries.
 The area attracts families and young professionals, with a notable percentage of residents owning their homes.
 Lewis and Clark County's population has steadily increased, with a significant number of people moving into the county between 2020 and 2023.

-Housing is fairly valued at 5.3x relative to local economic output.
+Housing looks overvalued at 11.1x — home prices are high relative to local economic output.
 Climate and geography support a structural premium.
 The typical U.S. county is 4–6x.

 Estimated local headcount ranges.
 Larger employers shown as floor + "+"; smaller employers show exact counts where reported.